-The Auger electron spectroscopy made on loose Fluka powder particles proved, that only Al oxide is present on a surface and magnesium was not detected (Fig. 3).
-Kimura et al. [8] showed a tendency of magnesium atoms to migrate from the inner region to the surface of Al particles at temperatures above 500°C. Using X-ray photoelectron spectroscopy they observed Al on the particles surface in the metallic state, which was attributed to the reduction of Al2O3 by Mg.
+The Auger electron spectroscopy made on Fluka powder particles proved, that only Al oxide is present on a surface.
+Magnesium was not detected (Fig. 8 upper part).
+Kimura et al. [7] showed a tendency of magnesium atoms to migrate from the inner region to the surface of Al particles at temperatures above 500°C. Using X-ray photoelectron spectroscopy they observed Al on the particles surface in the metallic state, which was attributed to the reduction of Al_2O_3 by Mg.
 Thus, Al can directly react with gaseous nitrogen and aluminium nitride is formed in situ.
-The AES results presented here confirm the enrichment of Mg on the surface of the aluminium particles (Fig. 3).

-This segregation process of Mg was already revealed at 400°C, and therefore it occurs prior to the pickup of nitrogen by aluminium starting at about 520°C. Mg is always present in the oxidic state, as concluded from the position of the Mg(KLL) peak.
-Whereas the impurity level for Fluka Al is about 200 ppm, up to 10 at.% Mg are found at the surface.
-This level is sufficiently to reduce Al_2O_3 [9,10] and to degrade the oxide layer locally.
+The AES results presented here confirm the enrichment of Mg on the surface of the aluminium particles (Fig. 8 lower part).
+Mg is present in the oxidic state, as concluded from the position of the Mg(KLL) peak.
+Whereas the impurity level for Fluka Al is about 200 ppm up to 10 at.% Mg are found at the surface.
+This level is sufficiently to reduce Al_2O_3 [8,9] and to degrade the oxide layer locally.
+Additionally, the revealed incorporation of nitrogen atoms enhances the destruction of Al_2O_3 by potential formation of intermediate oxynitrides and subsequent AlN.
+Obviously, all of these reactions cause diffusion processes which could be responsible for the shrinkage observed when pure nitrogen atmosphere was used.